SuleimanFarah/sunpy/GSOC/2019/GSoC-2019-Pulkit-Gera.md

 ### How much time do you plan to invest in the project before, during, and after the Summer of Code?

-I don’t have any other internships or work ( I don’t plan on having any ) for the summer.
-I don’t have any plans to go on vacation either.
+I don't have any other internships or work ( I don't plan on having any ) for the summer.
+I don't have any plans to go on vacation either.
 My classes for the new semester will begin around August 1, but I would still be able to give sufficient time for the project as academic load is very less during the initial few weeks of the semester.
 I will be able to spare 35-40 hours for the project per week easily.
 Also, because my summer vacation starts on May 3, I will start working on the project early so that I can try to complete the project well before the deadline ( around 2-3 weeks before the deadline ).
 This will also ensure that any extra unforeseen and time consuming challenges will be taken care of (there are also buffer periods to handle this).

 ### Will you continue contributing to SunPy after the Summer of Code too ?